 Figure 12 and Figure 13 below provide a summary of the floor space demand analysis.

-Total employment is projected to increase from ,000 jobs in 2016 to 1,000 in 2031 – an estimated 40,000 jobs (see Figure 12).
-Over this period employment in the commercial and institutional sectors will increase the most growth ,000 and 1,000 jobs respectively.
-Industrial sector employment is projected to experience a decline.
+Total employment is projected to increase from 99,000 jobs in 2016 to 149,000 in 2031 – an estimated increase of around 49,000 jobs (see Figure 12).
+Over this period employment in the commercial and institutional sectors will increase the most, with growth of 25,000 and 17,000 jobs respectively.
+Industrial sector employment is projected to experience a slight decline.

-The floor space implications of these employment trends vary as a result of differing job to floor space ratios, and changes to these ratios over time. otal employment floor space is projected to
+The floor space implications of these employment trends vary as a result of differing job to floor space ratios, and changes to these ratios over time.
+In spite of rapidly increasing employment, total employment floor space is projected to grow slightly from 3.59 million square metres in 2016 to 3.86 million square metres in 2031.
+Although the take-up of floorspace will grow strongly for the commercial and institutional sectors in particular, these increases will be offset by lower demand for floorspace from the industrial sector as a result of a combination of decreasing employee to floorspace ratios and declining overall employment.

-This summary highlights the structural change occurring within the Yarra economy.
-While total employment will continue to grow over the next 15 years, total floor space demand will grow at a lower rate as each new job will require less space than existing or exiting jobs.
+This summary highlights the structural changes that have occurring within the Yarra economy.
+While total employment will continue to grow over the next 15 years, total floor space demand will grow at a lower rate as each new job will require less floor space than existing or exiting jobs.
 However, the type and location of this floor space will need to change to align with future requirements of each sector.